 Simultaneous interpretation involves multiple languages, which are interpreted in group settings.
 An example of simultaneous interpretation would be U.N. assemblies where a multitude of languages are translated for diplomatic purposes.
 As one could surmise, this form of language service is very complex and requires the utmost in talent and professionalism.

 Telephonic Interpretation Services

-Not all language services need to be performed in-person.
+Not all language interpretation services need to be performed in-person.
 Many language support services for lawyers can be done over the phone.
 Telephonic interpretation, also called “over-the-phone interpretation” (OPI) can assist with recording dispositions, interpreting conversations, and mediation.
 Our company’s OPI services are private, secure, and effective.
-Since these interpretations are remote, it gives lawyers throughout the United States (and beyond) access to a spectrum of languages and dialects that might not be available on a local level.
+Since these interpretation services are remote, it gives lawyers throughout the United States (and beyond) access to a spectrum of languages and dialects that might not be available on a local level.